 As a nonprofit professional, you know that you can’t just rely on the same old fundraising strategies year after year.
 Doing so drains the excitement and passion out of your employees’ work and disengages your donors and volunteers.

-Instead, you should be willing to mix things up, because truly effective fundraising demands consistent innovation and experimentation.
+Instead, you should be open to mixing things up, because effective fundraising demands consistent innovation and experimentation.

-Experimentation looks different for every nonprofit.
-Maybe you’re a growing organization that is looking to try more sophisticated strategies, like creating a major giving program.
+Experimentation and innovation looks different for every nonprofit.
+Maybe you’re a growing organization that is looking to try more sophisticated strategies to continue your current trajectory, like creating a major giving program.
 Or perhaps you want to start educating your supporters about how they can help your nonprofit leverage corporate giving opportunities.

-In this article, we’ll help you brainstorm a few new ideas for boosting your nonprofit’s fundraising success including:
+In this article, we’ll help you brainstorm a few fresh ideas for boosting your nonprofit’s fundraising success including:

 - Seek out major gifts.